tyhenry/dt_openframeworks_2018/week12/README.md

   - **06_mesh_texture** - _new:_ draw a sphere mesh with lighting and planet texture
   - **07_OSC_mouse** - _new:_ send and receive OSC network messages

+## Homework

+Your choice - you can experiment with addons, or 3D, or image processing - or work towards your final project!

+Here are some suggestions for sketches you could try:

+  - **Glitchy**
+	Load an image or video (e.g. ofImage, ofVideoGrabber, etc.) and alter it through code!
+You can manipulate the colors, warp the shape using ofMesh, or experiment with your own methods.

+  - **3D World**
+	Create a 3D scene using ofEasyCam, and place objects around your space.
+	You can use primitive 3D shapes like ofBoxPrimitive, or use ofMesh.
+	Animate your world with motion and color (and lighting if you wish).

 ## Review

 ### 3D Meshes / `ofMesh`